 The coding phase sets out the common themes within the study and labels them via highlighted color coding.

-labelling common, linked statements codifies the subjects in play by dividing them into recurring themes.
+Labeling common, linked statements codifies the subjects in play by dividing them into recurring themes.
 Any anomalies (i.e. unusual reactions) can also be flagged up for study.

 Step 3 of thematic analysis: Constructing themes

-labelled codes are combined into broader, ‘umbrella’ themes that cover a wide range of recurring statements and opinions.
+Labeled codes are combined into broader, ‘umbrella’ themes that cover a wide range of recurring statements and opinions.

-These themes generally identify recurring cottons of thought that run through responses to the same question.
+These themes generally identify recurring threads of thought that run through responses to the same question.
 As the study develops onward, several areas might be merged into a meta-category that better identifies and explains what’s happening.

 Step 4 of thematic analysis: Reviewing themes